Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 .. include:: /_static/feedback.rst

-Modelling in mathematical optimization is a discipline that requires multiple skills working in tandem:
+Modeling in mathematical optimization is a discipline that requires multiple skills working in tandem:

 1. **Domain knowledge** to translate a business problem into objectives and constraints
 2. **Mathematics** to translate these objectives and constraints into mathematical equations
-3. **Modelling API usage** to translate the mathematical equations into code that represent them and retrieve the results
+3. **Modeling API usage** to translate the mathematical equations into code that represent them and retrieve the results

 Most people working in the field of Operations Research that do this kind of work have had extensive academic and professional training on order to achieve these skills, and these are generally not considered skills you can pick up